oogles/djem/docs/topics/permissions.rst

 .. note::

-    Just as with the Django permissions framework, the object-level permissions systems expects the ``User`` model to have certain attributes and methods.
-If you are using a custom user model, it will need to include the ``PermissionsMixin`` to be compatible.
+    Djem's OLP system is simply an extension of the default Django permissions system.
+As such, it expects the ``User`` model to have the same attributes and methods that power that system.
+If you are using a custom user model (as is recommended), it should either inherit from ``AbstractUser`` or include the ``PermissionsMixin`` to be compatible.
 See the Django documentation for `custom user models and permissions <https://docs.djangoproject.com/en/stable/topics/auth/customizing/#custom-users-and-permissions>`_.

 Enabling